kennycastaneda/starter-restaurant-reservation/README.md

 > Back-end: https://starter-restaurant-reservation.vercel.app/

 ## API
-## Screenshots of your application.
-## A summary section that concisely explains what your application does.
-Try to frame this from the standpoint of what the user does, or how the application benefits the user.
+## Screenshots:

+## What it does:
+The end user is a restaurant manager or host who takes calls for reservations.
+They are able to input new reservations, look up and edit existing reservations, and seat reservations when parties arrive.
+They are also able to add tables with given capacity.
+There is no current features to edit or delete tables.
+## Technologies used:
-## App utilizes React and Bootstrap for front-end.
+App utilizes React and Bootstrap for front-end.
 Utilizes Next.js, knex, and PostgreSQL for back-end.
+## Testing instructions:
-## Once cloned, run "npm run test" to run all tests.
+Once cloned, run "npm run test" to run all tests.